aronmilenasol/personal-website/README.md

-# 🌹 Personal Website
+# Portfolio
-Initially, it was meant to be a personal and portfolio website.
-As time passed by, it turned more into the second one.
+This website started by being a combination of a personal and a portfolio website.
+However, I started to feel more comfortable with the idea of it being merely for work and career-related purposes.

 ## ⭐ Features: